-As noted above (see commentary to Article VII), we must consider further the "search criteria" for the International Registry.
-Not all space property may have a manufacturer's serial number.
-However, there must be a reliable and consistent basis to identify unique space property in order to ensure that searches may be effected properly.
+12 As noted above (see commentary to Article VII), we must consider further the "search criteria" for the International Registry.
+Is manufacturer's serial number adequate?
+Could this be applied to resources or commodities produced in space?
+Participants at the Rome and Seal Beach Meetings suggested the possibility of multiple space property search criteria to increase the likelihood of reliable searches.

-- 4. The centralised functions of the International Registry shall be operated and administered by the Registrar on a twenty-four hour basis.
-The various entry points shall be operated during working hours in their respective territories. - 5.
-The insurance or financial guarantee referred to in Article 27(2) shall cover all liability of the Registrar under the Convention.
+5. - The insurance or financial guarantee referred to in Article 27(2) shall cover all liability of the Registrar under the Convention.